Skip to footer content

 }

-This code snippet creates a new GitHub client and retrieves information for a specific user, octocat, by their repository name.
+This code snippet creates a new GitHub client and retrieves information for a specific user, octocat.
 It then prints the user's name to the console.
-It demonstrates authenticated access to GitHub's API, using the user's username, and can also access public repositories without authentication.
+Note that this demonstrates access to GitHub’s API without authentication for public user information.

 Implement Features of Octokit.NET